-The University Learning and Teaching Strategy includes a commitment to Sustainability and is reported on regularly to Academic Board via the learning teaching and student experience committee.
+The University Learning and Teaching Strategy includes a commitment to ‘Education for Sustainable Futures’ and progress is reported on regularly to Academic Board via the Learning Teaching and Student Experience Committee.
 The Director of Quality and Educational Development is a member of the Sustainability Strategy Group.

 The University’s commitments to sustainability are also evident in its Research and Knowledge Exchange Strategy, which identifies ‘Sustainable Futures’ as a key global research challenge and an area of strength and focus for research and knowledge exchange at Worcester.
 The Sustainability Strategy Group reports regularly to the Research and Knowledge Exchange Committee.
 Research deeply informs teaching and learning at the University, with many opportunities for students to engage in sustainability research projects (see some examples below).

 Education and learning SMART targets

 Our current targets and some examples of how we are going to achieve them can be accessed through the sustainability targets document.

 Download our full current qualitative and quantitative targets and progress against targets from Carbon Management & Targets page.

 A bespoke tool for benchmarking sustainability in the curriculum and research was developed in 2019 and you can read about the benchmarking tool and our results.
 This mapped the university’s curriculum to the 17 Sustainable Development Goals (SDGs).

 You can also read a detailed report on Students Sustainability Skills at the University of Worcester conducted by the National Union of Students SOS UK in November 2021.